-The Reusable Cup Aimed At Fixing The Massive Plastic Waste From Bubble Tea
+The Reuseable Cup Aimed At Fixing The Massive Plastic Waste From Bubble Tea

 I’m sure you can tell, Vancouverites love their bubble tea.
 This is evident from the influx of new bubble tea shops and oversea chains popping up around the city over the past few years.
 I’m sure you have also noticed the mountainous piles of plastic cups and straws overflowing from the garbage bins in each of the shops.

-With the consumption and interest of bubble tea rising in Vancouver, the push by our government to ban plastic straws merely tackles part of the problem.
+With the consumption and interest of bubble tea rising in Vancouver, the push by our government to ban plastic straws merely tackle part of the problem.
 Interestingly, various individuals have decided to take a shot to address this environmental concern.
-The Reusable Bubble Tea Cup started as an idea to reduce the use of single use plastic cups and straws.
+The Reusable Bubble Tea Cup started as an idea to reduce the use of single-use plastic cups and straws.

 I had the opportunity to sit down with Carrie and Derek of Reusable Bubble Tea Cup to talk about their product and how it is reducing people’s waste.